IBM/datascienceontology-frontend/assets/pages/intro.md

 !cytoscape[Construct by function](/intro/construct-function.json)

-(The name $f$ is omitted in the graphical syntax, a defect we may rectify in the future.)
+(The name $f$ is omitted in the graphical syntax, a defect we hope to rectify in the future.)
 To be more precise, the defining property of this construct function is that its composition with $f$ is $1_Y$, the identity function on $Y$.

 Finally, although implicit conversions (aka, coercions) are usually implicit—hence the name—it is occasionally useful to explicitly reference the coercion functions.
 That's what the **coerce** constructor does.
 If $X$ is a subtype of $Y$, then the coercion function from $X$ to $Y$ is represented by the expression: